“Best museum we have visited. Well done” Cooper (August 2018)

 |National Trust Members||Free|

-Built in 1863 as a residence for Edward Austin Horn, the manager of Matta Mine.
-It was home to a succession of families before it became a museum.
-The historic bungalow with its shingle roof is refurbished to the Late Victorian period when the local copper mining industry was at its peak.
+Matta Matta House was built in 1863 as a residence for Edward Austin Horn, the manager of nearby Matta Mine This was short lived however (1860-1870) and a succession of families lived in the house up until 1966.
+It was bought from the Cock family after the Rotary Club of Kadina and Yorke Peninsula Field Days each provided money so that it could be preserved as a museum.
+Matta House, a historic bungalow with its shingle roof has been refurbished to the late Victorian period, when the local copper mining industry was at its peak.
+Matta House was officially opened as a museum on the 25th March 1967.

-Depicts the social history of the town.
-From the founding of Kadina in 1861, it traces a century of development using thematic and photographic displays.
+Depicts the social history of the township of Kadina, from the founding in 1861, it traces a century of development using thematic and photographic displays.
 The life-size model of an underground mine is a spectacular feature.
+Many local stories are also featured and are well worth a read, such as when WG Grace and his English cricket team played in Kadina instead of Adelaide.

 Her Side of the Story